vivorima/CBIR-NearDuplicateDetection/README.md

 ## Introduction

 This is a Research project in collaboration with historian researchers affiliated with Université Paris Cité.
-The aim of this project is to enable historical researchers to find all the images taken during a historical events and published in newspapers and magazines.
+The aim of this project is to enable historical researchers to find all the images taken during historical events and published in newspapers and magazines.
 Technically, this project aims to develop a content-based image retrieval system using a Convolutional Neural Network, specifically the ResNet-152 model.

 ## Main Objectives